afuca/lighthouse-plugin-template/README.md

 * Limit numbers of CSS
 * Do not preload Video object (use clickable cover instead)
 * Do not preload Map object (use clickable cover instead)
-* a11y: Listing of suspects 'alt' attributs (less than 2 chars, ...).
+* a11y: Listing suspects 'alt' attributes (less than 2 chars, ...).
 * SPA: Try to change de weight of default JS plugins to be more compliant with SPA.

 ### For hard-core coder only